pschaus/book_lepl1402/source/part1.rst

         }
     }

-When the :code:`setBoss` method throws an exception, the execution of the code will directly go to the statement(s) specified after the :code:`catch(Exception e) {` line.
+When the :code:`setBoss` method throws an exception, the execution of the code will directly go to the statement(s) specified inside the :code:`catch` block.
 We say that the message is "caught".
-The variable :code:`e` contains a reference to the :code:`Exception` object used in the :code:`throw` statement.
+The variable :code:`e` contains a reference to the :code:`Exception` object specified in the :code:`throw` statement.

 What makes exceptions interesting is that the caller method can decide to not catch the exception.
 In that case, the exception will be passed to the method that called the caller method and so on until the exception is caught.
 This is illustrated in the following example: